 EPA avers that, on October 24, 2014, Respondent provided its 2013 tax return and agreed to complete the ATP Form.
 Id.
-However, as of the date of the Motion, EPA had not received a completed ATP Form from Respondent.
+However, as of the date of the Motion, the Agency had not received a completed ATP Form from Respondent.
 Id. at 2-3.
 Complainant's Motion includes, as Attachment D, an email from Respondent's counsel documenting objections to IEc's conclusions that the tax returns Respondent previously provided are deficient.
 Id. at 3.
 Respondent's objections prompted the update Complainant provided on November 10, 2014, with greater detail as to the missing information (Attachments B and C).
 Id.
 Complainant summarizes the November 10, 2014 update from IEc as identifying missing forms that correspond to a line in a tax return, and "contingent forms" that may be missing depending on the information corresponding to a line in a tax return.
 Id.
-Complainant provided to Respondent lists of missing information that show in an organized and precise manner the tax schedules and forms that are missing for each tax year from 2005 to 2013 including a table showing, year by year, which documents were provided and which were missing for any given year.
+The lists of missing information that Complainant gave Respondent present, in an organized and precise manner, the tax schedules and forms that are missing, for each tax year from 2005 to 2013, including a table showing, year by year, which documents were provided and which were missing in any given year.
 Mot., Attachments A and B.

-Complainant asserts that the incomplete 2013 tax return is inadequate to assess Respondent's inability to pay defense, that complete copies of the tax returns and the ATP Form are required, and that "Respondent has the ability to obtain and provide complete copies of its tax returns and Respondent alone is capable of completing the ATP Form."
+Complainant asserts that the recently provided but incomplete 2013 tax return is inadequate to assess Respondent's inability to pay defense.
+Id.
+Complete copies of the tax returns and the ATP Form are required, EPA asserts.
 Id. at 3-4.
-To provide IEc adequate time to perform its analysis before the hearing, Complainant requests that Respondent be ordered to produce the requested information by December 3, 2014.
+The Agency argues that "Respondent has the ability to obtain and provide complete copies of its tax returns and Respondent alone is capable of completing the ATP Form."
+Id.
+To provide IEc adequate time to perform its analysis before the hearing, Complainant requests Respondent be ordered to produce the requested information by December 3, 2014.
 Id. at 4-5.
-If Respondent fails to comply, Complainant requests that any incomplete tax returns previously provided by Respondent be stricken from the record and that any evidence or testimony regarding ability to pay be prohibited at the hearing.
+If Respondent fails to comply, Complainant requests that any incomplete tax returns previously provided by Respondent be striken from the record and that any evidence or testimony regarding ability to pay be prohibited at the hearing.
 Id.